mattia6690/ARTMO_R/README.md

 ### Contact

-If you are interested in my work, face similar problems or projects, or feel interested to contact me regarding any of my work feel free to write here on github or via [Mail](mattia.rossi@eurac.edu)
+If you are interested in my work, face similar problems or projects, or feel interested to contact me regarding any of my work feel free to contact me either here or via Mail

 ### Dependencies